 The NACD Directorship Certification Study Guide will be available to you when you register for the program.

 It is a comprehensive resource on leading practices in corporate governance for both new and experienced directors.
-It is not solely intended to prepare the candidate for the certification exam, but rather it primarily aims to expose directors to the growing scope of board responsibilities and help them identify which critical governance moments or dilemmas to expect throughout their board service.
+It is not solely intended to prepare the candidate for the certification exam.
+Instead, it aims to expose directors to the growing scope of board responsibilities and help them identify which critical governance moments or dilemmas to expect throughout their board service.

-All guidance included in the publication is adapted from NACD’s robust thought-leadership library, continually updated and refined since the association’s inception in 1977.
-We summarized the information into 19 distinct topics on the key aspects of corporate governance that all directors should be knowledgeable about.
+All guidance included in the publication is adapted from NACD's robust thought-leadership library, continually updated and refined since the association's inception in 1977.
+We've separated the information into 19 distinct topics on the critical aspects of corporate governance that all directors should know.
 Each topic presents readers with the following information to enhance their know-how and skills in the boardroom:

 Why the issue is important and the current environment